Atlanta metro

 To pick the right next step:

 - For a wind-suspect roof, run the storm damage assessor before contacting your carrier.
-A free inspection from a licensed Atlanta pro is the strongest single document in the claim.
+A no-charge inspection from a licensed Atlanta pro is the strongest single document in the claim.

 - For an aging roof, the roof lifespan estimator factors Atlanta's hot-humid + severe-storm profile against material and install year.